Profile Berlinale Co-Production Market

 The Berlinale Co-Production Market is a three-day event for about 500 international producers, sales agents, distributors as well as broadcasting and funding representatives active in the field of co-production.

-The twelfth Berlinale Co-Production Market took place from Sunday to Tuesday, February 8-10, 2015.
+The 13th Berlinale Co-Production Market will take place from Sunday to Tuesday, February 14-16, 2016.

 Potsdamer Straße 5

 fax +49 30 259 20 529

 New Projects and Focused Meetings

 Each September/October, production companies from around the world seeking co-production partners can submit projects.
 By Christmas, the Berlinale Co-Production Market team selects the approx. 35 projects.
 The Catalogue is e-mailed to all Co-Production Market participants around mid-January.

 Each participant can request 30-minute one-on-one meetings with the producers of the selected projects he/she is interested in as a potential partner.
 These meetings are set up by the Berlinale Co-Production Market team according to the availability of the participants during the given meeting slots.
 Each participant receives his own customised meeting schedule two to three days before the event.

 Intensive individual support in order to “make perfect matches” is part of the service offered by the Berlinale Co-Production Market.
 The team is ready to provide assistance.

 Additional one-on-one meetings can be requested with selected, highly experienced international companies in the Company Matching Programme.
 These meetings are not centred around single projects, but offer room for structural exchange, for example to discuss business ideas, company strategies and potential common grounds for potential collaborations and international alliances.

 Further to the one-on-one meetings, participants can find the latest hands-on information and make new contacts through the many networking opportunities during the market.